iCalvin-Actual/omgapi/Sources/omgapi/Documentation.docc/Documentation/Authentication.md

 ### Start OAuth flow

-Once you have your `clientID` you'll be able to call ``authURL(with:redirect:)`` to construct the root login URL.
+Once you have your `clientID` you'll be able to call `api.authURL(with:redirect:)` to construct the root login URL.
 You'll want to give the user an oppertunity to login to their omg.lol account by presenting a webpage with that URL, making sure to provide a redirect URL that will be called upon successful authentication.

 ```swift
 let clientID: String = Secrets.omgClientID